BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 Quick Explanation

-Under this scheme, the manufacturer must show that the product complies with the relevant Indian Standard (IS).
-This usually involves document review, factory inspection, product testing, and regulatory evaluation.
-Once approved, the manufacturer can use the ISI Mark on the certified product.
+Under FMCS, the manufacturer must show that the product complies with the relevant Indian Standard (IS).
+This involves document review, factory inspection, product testing and regulatory evaluation.
+Once approved, the manufacturer can use the ISI Mark on the certified product and export it to India legally.

-Standphill India assists global manufacturers in obtaining BIS FMCS certification through documentation support, Authorized Indian Representative assistance, inspection preparation, testing coordination, and end-to-end regulatory management.
+Standphill India helps global manufacturers obtain the BIS FMCS certificate through documentation support, Authorized Indian Representative (AIR) assistance, inspection preparation, testing coordination and end-to-end regulatory management.

 1000+FMCS Projects Done